gottacatchenall/ms_false_negatives/README.md

 thousands, these models will become more useful, but this can only be done with systematic monitoring of interactions.
-This again highlights the need to optimize our sampling effort to maximize the amount of information contained in our data given the expensive nature of sampling interactions.
+This again highlights the need to optimize our sampling effort to maximize the amount of information contained in our data given the expense of sampling interactions.

 We also consider how the FNR affects network properties.
 In @fig:addedfnr(C) we see the mean trophic level across networks simulated using the niche model (as above), across a spectrum of FNR values.
-In addition to the clear dependence on richness, we see that mean trophic level, despite varying widely between niche model simulations, tends to be relatively robust to false negatives and does not deviate widely from the true value until very large FNRs, i.e. $p_{fn} > 0.7$.
+In addition to the clear dependence on richness, we see that mean trophic level, despite varying widely between niche model simulations, tends to be relatively robust to false-negatives and does not deviate widely from the true value until very large FNRs, i.e. $p_{fn} > 0.7$.
 This is not entirely unsurprising.
 Removing links randomly from a food-web is effectively the inverse problem of the emergence of a giant component (more than